How is Berkeley Humane funded?

 Where are the available pets?

-Pets available for adoption can be viewed on Saturdays and Sundays from 11 AM until 5 PM at our facility at 2700 Ninth Street in Berkeley.
-We are also open for dog adoptions in addition to weekend days: Wednesdays, Thursdays and Fridays from 12 PM until 4 PM.
+Pets available for adoption can be viewed Friday through Sunday from 11 AM until 5 PM at our facility at 2700 Ninth Street in Berkeley.
+We are also open for dog adoptions on Wednesdays and Thursdays from 11 AM until 5 PM.
 We are closed on all major holidays.

-All of our available cats are housed in foster care during the week.
+Most of our available animals are housed in foster care on non-adoption days.